NotCryptid/Dreamsmith-Unlabeled-Dataset-Generator/README.md

 # Usage
-Just like uhh put some archived levels in input and run the bat file, should spit out some jsons in output.
+Just like uhh put some archived levels in a folder called input thas in the same place as the rest of the files and run the bat file, should spit out some jsons in output.

 > [!WARNING]
 > This shit is like super storage hungry so 1000 levels will take up like 25gb.